 Set in the transition zone of the Mojave and Colorado desert, visitors get a taste of both landscapes and their contrasting features.
 With an abundance of vibrant plants, wildlife, and sprawling desert, it truly is a picturesque area that takes your breath away at every turn.
+Ideal for campers, hikers, astronomy buffs, photography enthusiasts and nature lovers, Joshua Tree National Park is a beautiful oasis that envelops you with its beauty.

 Here’s a diary of our day at Joshua Tree National Park, and some information to help you plan your day or weekend out there.